UCI Cinemas: History

-UCI's Brazilian cinemas were acquired, also in 2004, by American conglomerate National Amusements, who also owned the Showcase chain of cinemas in other regions of the world.
-Because of this, Coca-Cola beverages sold in those cinemas were replaced by Pepsi, coincidentally Showcase's beverages.
-They continued to share similarities to Showcase in later years, such as some of the same looks and visual identities.
+UCI's Brazilian branch, which was inaugurated in 1997 with its first cinema located in the Palladium mall in Curitiba, was acquired, also in 2004, by American conglomerate National Amusements, who also owns the Showcase Cinemas chain and Viacom, the owner of Paramount Pictures.
+Coca-Cola beverages sold in those cinemas were replaced by Pepsi, coincidentally Showcase's beverages.
 Their biggest cinema in Brazil and the biggest in Brazil, in general, is the New York City Center cinema in Rio de Janeiro, with 18 screens, including IMAX, 4DX, De Lux and XPlus screens.
-Some screens also have SuperSeats (These last three are similarities between Showcase and UCI Brazil).
+They also have SuperSeats and SuperD seats in select auditoriums throughout Brazil.
+Since August 2025, UCI Cinemas' Brazilian branch is a subsidiary of Paramount Skydance, after the latter merged with National Amusements.

 Irish cinemas, although retaining the UCI name, were managed as part of Odeon Cinemas and introduced parts of their offer, such as Premier seating and the Odeon in-house magazine, "Onscreen".
 Advertising contained the Odeon logo font in many cases.
 In August 2007, UCI launched a new Irish website with an identical layout to odeon.co.uk.
 The Irish cinemas were sold to an Irish group, Entertainment Enterprises, in September 2006, but continued to be run by Odeon under a management contract.
 In April 2008, Entertainment Enterprises announced that it would be acquiring the Storm Cinemas chain except the Belfast cinema, and would be contracting the management of the cinemas to Odeon.
-UCI's Tallaght cinema, the first opened in the country, was closed on 8 March 2010 after the landlords gave the company notice that their lease would not be renewed.
+UCI's Tallaght cinema, the first opened in the country, was closed on 8 March 2010, after the landlords gave the company notice that their lease would not be renewed.
 On 31 May 2011, Odeon announced that it had bought back the UCI chain in Ireland (including the Storm Cinemas-branded locations) from Entertainment Enterprises.

-Irish cinemas were re-branded under the Odeon name in 2012 to coincide with the new cinema opening at the Point Village in Dublin, as of the end of 2013 the UCI name is no longer used in any cinemas in the UK & Ireland, all are now branded Odeon.

-The Odeon in-house magazine "Onscreen" was re-branded and re-launched as "Odeon" magazine in 2012.
+Irish cinemas were rebranded under the Odeon name in 2012 to coincide with the new cinema opening at the Point Village in Dublin, as of the end of 2013 the UCI name is no longer used in any cinemas in the UK & Ireland, all are now branded Odeon.
+The Odeon in-house magazine "Onscreen" was rebranded and relaunched as "Odeon" magazine in 2012.
 In early 2019, the three cinemas in Austria were sold and rebranded as part of Cineplexx Cinemas.